MooersLab/mooerslab-functions-el/README.md

 # Library of home-made Emacs Lisp functions

-This is a library of homemade functions to customize Emacs to fit my workflow with Emacs 30.1 on Mac OSX.
+This is a library of custom functions designed to tailor Emacs to my workflow, using Emacs 30.1 on macOS.